LERCAutomation/DataSelector-UserGuide/execute/execute.rst

 	Example of a query using spatial grouping (ArcGIS)

 If no spatial element is selected in the query, the output will be tabular.
-An example of such a query is shown in :numref:`figExample3`, where a simmple report is generated of the number of records for each taxon group.
+An example of such a query is shown in :numref:`figExample3`, where a simple report is generated of the number of records for each taxon group.

 .. _figExample3: